Aunt Vom and the Great Feminist Uprising

 Firstly, I must give my sincere thanks to both my readers who most kindly offered me an invisibility cloak after my night of clandestine shenanigans.
 I finally got back to my hedge at a little before dawn and tried to find the iron, but I’m buggered if I know where I’ve put it.
 The upshot is, the rozzers called, I didn’t need the iron, and due to my warty ugliness, they think they are looking for a man.
 Off the hook.

 Other breaking news in Trebollocks is that the break-in and disappearance of the letter has caused uproar among lots of important, jowly men at the College.
 The sisterhood (pictured below) has increased it’s efforts and is now planning disruption and sabotage.
 You can clearly see the vengeance in Ivy Fowlpest’s face (far left).
 The sisterhood want a quiet, subtle attack.
-Aunt Vom, bizarrely, has been made operations leader….
+Surprisingly, Aunt Vom, has been made operations leader….

 Then came the call.
 I was informed, by a muffled anonymous voice, over the yogurt pot telephone, that I am to be outside the Clown’s Pocket at 9pm on Thursday night, and to wear something inconspicuous.
 I raced back to my valise, and fished out a gown of hessian with something stiff stuck to it, and my shoes made of underpants in case I need to run about.
 I added a cloak of fake weasel and a cowpat beret.